Ambarpg80/Its-a-wrap/README.md

 The premise of this project is to produce a single page web application.
 I have decided to create a page that functions as a business page for a business that is a gift wrapping service.

+JSON Server was used for information being displayed on the page.

 As a customer, I should be able to perform the following actions :
     1- Mouseover the different tiles and get a description of a different type of services available.
     2- The middle tile will offer text for more information and when clicked it should reveal a form that the potential customer can fillout an order on.